alihamzagu/alihamzagu/README.md

 💡  I like to explore new technologies and develop software solutions and quick hacks.

-🎓  I'm currently Student of CSE at Galgotias University University .
+🎓  I'm currently Student of CSE at Galgotias University .

 🌱  I'm on track for learning more about DSA and Web Devlopment.